davewhiteland/compsci-superbasics/collections/_command-line/getting-information.md

 [hidden files]({{ site.baseurl }}/file-system/hidden-files).
 So `-a` shows hidden files which are not normally listed.

-Often these short options are chosen as mnemonics: `-a` here effectively means "show **a**ll files".
+Often these short options are chosen as mnemonics: `-a` here means "show **a**ll files".

 For example, this command — with _no_ options — lists the files (but doesn't